Lab 7: Collaborative Bio Data Science using GitHub via RStudio

 7. Revisit the previous illustration and compare with your branch workflow, make sure that everyone in the groups are on par here

 Congratulations!
-You have now succesfully done your first branch merge!
+You have now successfully done your first branch merge!

 But wait, what was this Pull request???
 What you actually did, was: 1.
 Created a new branch 1.
 Completed a new feature/analysis 1.
 Push’ed the new feature/analysis to GitHub 1.
 Created a Pull request for merging your branch STUDENT_ID into the main branch 1.
 Approved and completed the Pull request